rackerlabs/rackspace-how-to/content/cloud-sites/getting-started-with-cloud-sites-how-to-add-a-new-website.md

 This article will show you how to create your domain through the [Cloud Sites Control Panel](https://manage.rackspacecloud.com).

--   Let's get started by first logging into the [Cloud Sites Control Panel](https://manage.rackspacecloud.com).
+1. Log in to the [Cloud Sites Control Panel](https://manage.rackspacecloud.com).
--   After we're logged in, navigate to **Hosting > Cloud Sites**
+2. Navigate to **Hosting > Cloud Sites**.
--   Now let's click on the **Add A Site** button shown in the image below
+3. Click **Add A Site**.
--   We'll now have a pop-up menu that will ask us two things:
+    A pop-up menu opens and ask two things:

       1. Who is this website for?
       2. What is the domain name?

--   Once you've selected who the website will be for, and you've entered your new domain name, proceed by clicking **Add New Site**.
+4. Selected who the website will be for, enter the new domain name, and then click **Add New Site**.

--   Next, depending on the domain name you are trying to add, you could be presented with one out of three different screens.
+    **Note** depending on the domain name you are trying to add, you could be presented with one out of three different screens.
 You will either be asked to register your new domain name, pick a different domain name or that the domain name cannot be automatically